The Structural Essential series is a set of intensive soft-tissue technique courses divided into functional regions.

 Designed with the busy manual therapist in mind, each Structural Essentials event gives you a new understanding of the relevant area.
 The content will outline how the structural and functional anatomy relates to many common issues as well as to the rest of the body.
 Based on many new and established approaches this series will give you the skills in palpation, BodyReading and functional analysis needed for the modern multidisciplinary therapist.

-Note: Anatomy Trains in Structure & Function is a pre requisite course before taking the SE courses.
+Note: you must take the Anatomy Trains in Structure & Function course before taking the SE courses.
 Familiarity with the Anatomy Trains lines and concepts is key to getting the most from the program.

 The Structural Essentials workshops are most easily absorbed in the order outlined below but you can do them in any order as time permits.